moamel-hashim/travel-guide/README.md

 ## Stretched features I would like to add

-- Add a detail page. when a user click on a hotel it would show that hotel in a separate page with more details about the hotel
+- Add a detail page. when a user clicks on a hotel it would show that hotel on a separate page with more details about the hotel
-- Add google maps so that when a user click to view the hotel they can also get directions to the hotel
+- Add google maps so that when a user clicks to view the hotel they can also get directions to the hotel
-- Add a comment section so that users can view a hotel comments and ratings
+- Add a comment section so that users can view hotel comments and ratings
-- Add a sign in feature so that users can sign in into their own account
+- Add a sign-in feature so that users can sign in to their own account

 ## Development